Fork, Clone, Contribute

 git add . git commit -m "<package-name>: address feedback" git push origin my-feature-branch

-Rebase if needed: bash
+Rebase if needed:

 git fetch upstream